Piepongwong/deploy-static-website-heroku/herokuStatic.md

 heroku login
 heroku create nameOfApp -buildpack https://github.com/heroku/heroku-buildpack-static.git
 ```
 Heroku should output two links.
-The first one is your domain where your app is hosted.
+The first one is your domain where your app is going to be hosted.
 The second one is the Heroku git repository where you have to push your code to.
-This is the final step.
+Pushing the code is the final step.

 ### Final step

 ```
-git push theHerokuGitRepositoryFromStep2 master
+git push theHerokuGitRepositoryFromStep3 master
 ```
 Now you can visit the domain of Step 3.
 In case you lost the link, you can look it up on the Heroku platform.